 FREQUENTLY ASKED QUESTIONS

-If you wish to be licensed as a child care center, group child care home or family child care home, call the Bureau of Community Health Systems (BCHS) toll free at 1-866-685-0006 or visit: www.michigan.gov/michildcare
+A: If you wish to be licensed as a child care center, group child care home or family child care home, call the Child Care Licensing Bureau (CCLB) toll free at 1-866-685-0006 or visit: www.michigan.gov/michildcare

-If you’re currently a licensed provider and wish to accept an MDHHS CDC subsidy-eligible child(ren) into your program, you will need to complete the DHS-4025, Provider Verification form (located in the Parent Forms and Publications section of this website), selecting you as their provider.
-They will submit the form to MDHHS.
-No other forms are necessary.
+A: If you are currently a licensed provider and wish to accept a CDC subsidy-eligible child(ren) into your program, you and the parent will need to complete the DHS-4025, Provider Verification form, selecting you as their provider.
+The parent will submit the form to MDHHS.
+All staff that have contact with children will also have to complete a comprehensive background check.

-For reimbursement, please go to the Provider Resources section of this webpage and review the I-Billing instructions and Billing help information.
+For reimbursement, please go to the Provider Resources section and review the I-Billing instructions and Billing help information.

 - Your provider ID number.